-Holding down a demanding job these days can sometimes make you feel like your back is against the wall.
+Holding down a demanding job can sometimes make you feel like your back is against the wall.

-Science backs up the way job anxiety chips away at your well being.
-Chronic stress at work that you’re bringing home regularly "does damage—it causes a rise in blood pressure, GI issues and brain cell death over the long haul," says Gail Saltz, M.D., associate professor of psychiatry at The New York Presbyterian Hospital Weill-Cornell Medical College.
+Chronic stress at work that you’re bringing home regularly "does damage — it causes a rise in blood pressure, GI issues and brain cell death over the long haul," says Gail Saltz, M.D., associate professor of psychiatry at The New York Presbyterian Hospital Weill-Cornell Medical College.

 If that doesn't put job stress in perspective, listen to this: A 2015 Harvard and Stanford study even found that stress related to work is as bad as secondhand smoke exposure, insidiously seeping into your life like bus exhaust.
 Yikes.

 These strategies will help you create boundaries so the office can't invade your brain after hours.

 Even if your trip home is short, think of it as a transitional period when you don't panic about deadlines or answer emails that can wait until tomorrow.
 The expectation in today's world is to always be available, Saltz says, so you need to ease out of work mode as you're heading home.